ssanj/describe/QUESTIONS.md

 How do we incorporate sorting into the query dsl?

 What types are encapsulated in ParamInfo?
 Is it always ClassSymbol?
 TypeSymbol?

+When should we return implicit instances?
+Do they count as 'methods'?